Platypus

 Adult male platypuses have larger home ranges than females—as long as 9.3 miles (15 kilometers)!
 A male may travel over 6 miles (10 kilometers) in a single night’s jaunt.
 Females tend to hunt closer to home, and her turf is usually less than 2.8 miles (4.5 kilometers) long.

-Detecting dinner.
-While they may make repeated short dives of 30 to 60 seconds or so, they can stay underwater for up to 2 minutes.
+While they may make repeated, short dives of 30 to 60 seconds or so, platypuses can stay underwater for up to 2 minutes.
 Dive time and depth is reliant on air in its lungs—they usually dive less than 16 feet (5 meters), though they occasionally take deeper dives to about 26 feet (8 meters).
 They come to the surface to recover for 10 to 20 seconds between dives.

-These underwater forays enable it to feed on insect larvae, freshwater shrimp, freshwater crayfish called "yabbies" (which it nuzzles out of the riverbed with its snout or catches while swimming), and worms.
-It uses cheek pouches to stow its bounty until it reaches the surface, where it can eat.
+These underwater forays enable platypuses to feed on insect larvae, freshwater shrimp, freshwater crayfish called "yabbies" (which it nuzzles out of the riverbed with its snout or catches while swimming), and worms.
+They use cheek pouches to stow bounty until reaching the surface, where they can eat.
 Each day, a platypus needs to eat about 20 percent of its body weight, which requires about 12 hours of looking for food.

-Lacking teeth, the platypus must scoop up bits of gravel with its food to help “chew” its meal.
+Lacking teeth, a platypus must scoop up bits of gravel with its food to help grind its meal.
 They swallow soft parts of their prey and spit out the chitinous exoskeletons (like the shells of crayfish and insects).

-Due to its somewhat limited ability to hold its breath, the platypus forages in more shallow lakes and bodies of water, between 3 and 16 feet (1 and 5 meters) deep.
+Due to a somewhat limited capacity for holding their breath, platypuses forage in more shallow lakes and bodies of water, between 3 and 16 feet (1 and 5 meters) deep.

-Runs cool.
 The average body temperature of a platypus is about 90 degrees Fahrenheit (32 degrees Celsius), while most placental mammals run about 99 degrees Fahrenheit (37 degrees Celsius).
-It is able to maintain this temperature even when foraging for hours in water below 39 degrees Fahrenheit (4 degrees Celsius).
+They can maintain this temperature even when foraging for hours in water below 39 degrees Fahrenheit (4 degrees Celsius).
 Brrrr!

 FAMILY LIFE

-Nocturnal journal.
-The platypus is generally active at night and dusk, and occasionally active by day.
-It emerges from its burrow in late afternoon to forage for food.
-By early morning, it is ready to re-enter the burrow.
-One scientist found that platypuses in the southeastern Australian state of Victoria spent 11 to 17 hours holed up in the burrow.
+Platypuses are naturally active at night and dusk, and occasionally active by day.
+They emerge from their burrows in late afternoon to forage for food.
+By early morning, they re-enter their burrows.
+One scientist found that platypuses in the southeastern Australian state of Victoria spent 11 to 17 hours holed up in their burrows.
 Others have found that platypuses can hunt for 10 to 12 hours at a time.
-Its high-calorie diet of crustaceans enables the platypus to sleep soundly for up to 14 hours a day!
-Interesting side note: the platypus spends nearly 60 percent of its daily sleep in deep, brain-active REM sleep (in contrast, humans spend about 25 percent of their slumber in that rich, REM state).
+Their high-calorie diet of crustaceans enables them to sleep soundly for up to 14 hours a day!
+A platypus spends nearly 60 percent of its daily sleep in deep, brain-active REM sleep (in contrast, people spend about 25 percent of their slumber in that rich, REM state).

 Pregnant females spend time building a cozy nest, nursing and nurturing their young, and foraging for food.
 While platypuses are not considered hibernators, they may be inactive for extended periods of time.

-Watch out!
-For the platypus, leaving its burrow is a high-risk proposition, even at night.
-When drought or altering of waterways occurs, platypuses are forced to travel on land, making them more vulnerable to predation.
+For a platypus, leaving the burrow is a high-risk proposition, even at night.
+When drought or altering of waterways occurs, platypuses must travel on land, making them more vulnerable to predation.
 Aerial predators like owls, eagles, and hawks may prey upon them.
 Native threats like dingoes, Tasmanian devils, monitor lizards, snakes, and water rats also await.
 Invasive feral and unleashed dogs, cats, and foxes also take them.
-Low platypus numbers in northern Australia may be due to heavy predation by crocodiles.
+Dwindling platypus populations in northern Australia may be a result of heavy predation by crocodiles.

-Male platypuses have spurs on the rear ankles, connected to a venom gland located over its thighs.
-If the spur pierces the skin, it can release enough venom to kill a medium-sized dog.
-(It is not fatal to humans, but is excruciating, and causes swelling.)
-The venom is more plentiful during breeding season, leading scientists to believe that it is used to defend mates and resources from rival males.
+Male platypuses have spurs on their rear ankles, connected to a venom gland located over their thighs.
+If the spur pierces skin, it can release enough venom to kill a medium-sized dog.
+(It is not fatal to people, but is excruciating, and causes swelling.)
+The venom is more plentiful during breeding season, leading scientists to believe that it's used to defend mates and resources from rival males.

-Say what?
-The platypus is largely solitary, so a vast vocal repertoire is not necessary.
-It emits a growl when disturbed, and a range of other vocalizations have been noted.
+Platypuses are largely solitary, so a vast vocal repertoire is not necessary.
+They growl when disturbed, and a range of other vocalizations have been noted.

-Scent glands on both sides of the neck produce a musky scent during the breeding season.
+Scent glands on both sides of their neck produce a musky scent during the breeding season.
 They rub against logs and rocks near the water to mark objects.
-When swimming, the platypus will make a big splash when alarmed as it slips beneath the surface, likely to give other platypuses a heads up.
+When swimming, a platypus will make a big splash when alarmed as it slips beneath the surface, likely to give other platypuses a heads up.
 Usually, they are nearly silent when diving.

 Pregnant platypuses seek shelter in a burrow chamber dug into a riverbank to lay 1 to 3 eggs.
-(The four echidna species are the only other living egg-laying mammals, which are called monotremes.)
 This elaborate burrow is much deeper and blocked at intervals with plugs, which may protect her eggs from predators or rising waters, or regulate humidity and temperature in the burrow.
 She lines this nesting chamber with wet leaves, twigs, and vegetation, which she carries into her burrow between her hind feet and her tail.

 AT THE ZOO

-The San Diego Zoo Safari Park is currently the only zoo outside Australia to house platypuses.
+The San Diego Zoo Safari Park is currently the only zoo outside Australia to care for platypuses.
 When two platypuses—a male named Birrarung and a female named Eve—arrived in San Diego in October 2019, it was the first time in more than 50 years that platypuses were cared for outside of Australia.
-San Diego Zoo Wildlife Alliance recognizes that we are only the most recent stewards of wildlife that means a great deal to Australians, and holds cultural significance for the Aboriginal Nations of Australia.

-The two platypuses were flown to San Diego from their home at Australia's Taronga Zoo Sydney to serve as ambassadors outside their native Australia, to help communicate the importance of fresh water for both humans and wildlife.
+It's our honor to care for these incredible monotremes, and to communicate the importance of fresh water ecosystems for both people and wildlife.
 Freshwater resources and habitats are being affected by pollution and climate change.
-People are encouraged to be part of the solution and protect wildlife through water conservation measures and practices that help slow climate change.
+However, we can protect wildlife together through water conservation measures and practices that help slow climate change.

-Guests can now see the platypus pair in Walkabout Australia's new Nelson A. Millsberg Platypus Habitat, which includes three pools, naturalistic river banks, extensive tunnels, and nesting areas.
-The platypuses quickly acclimated to their new home, exploring every inch of their surroundings, playing in the waterfalls and hunting for crayfish.
-Because platypuses are most active during dusk and nighttime hours, the lighting cycle in their habitat has been reversed to mimic evening light during the day and daylight at night.
+Guests can experience platypuses in Walkabout Australia's Nelson A. Millsberg Platypus Habitat, which includes three pools, naturalistic riverbanks, extensive tunnels, and nesting areas.
+There, you may see platypuses exploring every inch of their surroundings, playing in the waterfalls and hunting for crayfish.
+Because platypuses are most active during dusk and nighttime hours, the lighting cycle in their habitat mimics evening light during the day and daylight at night.

 CONSERVATION

 Fresh water is a precious resource.
-As development and growing human populations disrupt these aquatic ecosystems, it can impact platypus populations.
-San Diego Zoo Wildlife Alliance is proud to support a cutting-edge conservation effort in southeastern Australia that benefits endemic wildlife, including the platypus.
-A collaborative team is using a new technology called environmental DNA (eDNA) to map the distribution of and threats to five kinds of fish and the platypus.
-The goal is to secure populations in at least three natural catchment areas.
+As development booms and populations of people disrupt aquatic ecosystems, it can impact platypus populations.
+San Diego Zoo Wildlife Alliance is proud to support a cutting-edge conservation effort in southeastern Australia that benefits endemic wildlife, including platypuses.
+A collaborative team is using a new technology called environmental DNA (eDNA) to map the distribution of and threats to five kinds of fish and platypuses.
+The goal is to safeguard populations in at least three natural catchment (or watershed) areas.

 As living things shed their DNA through skin, hair, scales, feces, and eggs, water samples collected and filtered through a special unit that strains out cells and analyzes them will reveal the wildlife that are present.
-San Diego Zoo Wildlife Alliance is pleased to be supporting the “boots on the ground” efforts to preserve endemic wildlife, including the platypus.
+San Diego Zoo Wildlife Alliance is honored to support innovative fieldwork to preserve endemic wildlife, including platypuses.

 Save Wildlife.
 Help us keep this and other species from disappearing forever.